Argent77/A7-ImprovedArcher/README.md

 *IWD:EE:* Adds two powerful bows and a few +4 arrows and bolts to Conlan's shop in Kuldahar after reaching Chapter 4.

-This component can be installed independently from the main component.
+All components can be installed independently.

 ## Kit Description